SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 Selenium-WebDriver
 ~~~~~~~~~~~~~~~~~~
-*This section is under development.
-Stay tuned, it will be updated shortly.*

 Selenium WebDriver is the future direction of Selenium and the newest addition
 to the Selenium tool suite.
 WebDriver is an API (application programming
 interface) which supports web application test automation just as